andreyStrachuk/HashTable/README.md

 4% percent boost.
 That's OK.

-As we can see from callgrind, there is function called ResizeListUp.
-It calls when list size equals list capacity.
-To avoid calling it, I'll set initial capacity of list 100.
-Unfortunately, it doesn't give any boost.

-## Results discussion
+## Conclusion

-To sum up, we optimize our hash table by 37%.
+To sum up, I optimized my hash table by 37%.
 The main boost is given by using intrinsics.
 Unfortunately, I cannot compete with compiler in coding on asm code.
 It doesn't benefit at all.
 Maybe, if I used -O0 flag, we were able to notice boost, but I used -O2.